sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 This repo contains the code for the xHCI driver developed by Capgemini.
 This is not intended to be standalone and should be used by the [Microkit manifest](https://github.com/sel4-cap/microkit-manifest).

+The project should also be built inside this [docker environment](https://github.com/sel4-cap/sel4devkit-maaxboard-docker-dev-env).

 Specifically, we have provided support for these USB devices:
 - Keyboard
 - Mouse